Learning how to format a book properly is perhaps the most under-appreciated skill that authors can learn.

 - Save you time and money in the long run

-- Make your books more attractive, so your finished book is more likely to sell, or your manuscript more likely to find a buyer
+- Make your books more attractive, so your finished book is more likely to sell; or help your finished manuscript find a buyer more easily.

 Let’s find out how.